 Where To Stay In Tbilisi, Georgia

 During our visit to Tbilisi, we stayed in an amazing Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 However, for those who prefer staying in traditional accommodations, there are many Tbilisi hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:

 Or These Hostels:

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - It’s easy to get turned around in any foreign city…and especially Tbilisi!
 Make sure to have a good city map and/or guidebook before arriving.